peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

-k-distribution schemes, in particular RRTM [@mlawer1997], are currently one of the most popular methods of solving the radiative transfer equation in NWP models, thanks to their superior properties to narrow band models.
+k-distribution schemes, in particular RRTM [@mlawer1997], are currently one of the most popular methods of solving the radiative transfer equation in NWP models, thanks to their superior properties to narrow-band models.
 Their computation complexity, however, precludes frequent recalculation of fluxes, necessitating either reduced temporal or spatial precision.